-Disciplinary techniques are designed to improve conduct and to encourage students to adhere to their responsibilities as members of the school community.
+Disciplinary techniques are designed to improve conduct and encourage students to adhere to their responsibilities as school community members.
 Disciplinary action will draw on the professional judgment of teachers and administrators and on a range of discipline management techniques.
 Discipline will be correlated to the seriousness of the offense, the student's age and grade level, the frequency of misbehavior, the student's attitude, the effect of the misconduct on the school environment, and statutory requirements.